jetbrains-academy/Machine-Learning-101/Horror Trees/Predict/task.md

 <div class="hint" title="Compare categorical features">

-For categorical features, the node checks equality (e.g., `color == "red"`).
+For categorical features, the node evaluates an equality condition (e.g., `color == "red"`).
-Choose the branch based on whether the value matches.
+Determine the next branch based on whether the feature value matches this criterion.

 ```python
 else: